JTayGang/MeowyUtils/SkyrimCompass/README.md

   TO FIX: remove the moodle before re-applying

+- BUT WHAT ABOUT STATUS BRIDGE????

+   Uninstall it.
+This replaces it. (you can disable everything except the status bar if you dont want the compass)

 ## Install

 Add this URL as a custom plugin repository in Dalamud (Settings > Experimental > Custom Plugin Repositories), then install **Skyrim Compass** from the plugin list.